HerveFrezza-Buet/cxsom/experiments/basic-xsom/README.md

 ## Making a movie

 You can close the variable scanning windows, since it reads the files periodically.
+Frozen input settings still need to be there (see previous section).

 ```
 make frames EVERY=5 NEXT_FRAME=0